 This pre-writing skills resource is a resource for anyone working with preschoolers.
 The fact is that in the preschool years, developmentally, preschoolers should not be writing.
 Rather, pre-writing is the area of focus.
 A huge topic of discussion for pediatric occupational therapy professionals is the fact that preschool pre-writing skills are developed rather than introducing handwriting at this young age.
 Developmentally, there is a lot of progression in the preschool years and pre-writing skills are just one of the many areas.
+Our resource on fine motor activities for preschoolers covers more on these areas.
 Refer to more information on preschool activities for other developmentally appropriate activities.

 Pre writing Skills in Preschool

 Many times, parents of very young children don’t think about handwriting skills.
 It’s not typical to think about holding a pencil, writing words and sentences, and copying letters when children are just mastering building with blocks, learning to pull on socks, and creating finger paint masterpieces.